Apostolique/apos-docs/docs/design-choices.md

 Stored in `docs/_data/nav.yml` and contains:

-* List of links to navigate through the docs' pages.
+* Nested list of links to navigate through the docs' pages.
 * List of social media links.